djalters/dev-env-surfacepro3/ubuntu-1804.md

 Dock — Switch on “Auto-hide the Dock”.
 (Reason: I like having more pixels available on my screen to code.
 Dock takes up unnecessary space.)
 Power — Switch off “Automatic Suspend”.
 (Reason: I don’t want any scripts I might be running to stop because my laptop decided to suspend itself automatically.)
 Devices > Mouse & Touchpad — Switch off “Tap to Click”.
 (Reason: The last thing I want is to keep clicking on the screen by mistake because my hand touches the touchpad while typing.)

+*Wifi kept dropping, so took advice to set powersave management to 2 (from 3) `/etc/NetworkManager/conf.d/default-wifi-powersave-on.conf` `wifi.powersave = 2`